 A similar scenario is playing out in New York.
-According to the New York Times, the cost of a taxi medallion has fallen to $840,000, down 20% from a peak value over $1 million in 2013.
-Drivers blame the loss in value to Uber’s increasing dominance, and have demanded a firm governmental response for years.
+According to the New York Times, the cost of a taxi medallion has fallen to $840,000, down 20% from a peak value of over $1 million in 2013.
+Drivers blame the loss in value to Uber's increasing dominance and have demanded a firm governmental response for years.

 New York City Councilman Ben Kallos, a Democrat representing the Upper East Side, has introduced legislation that hopes to offer that response.
 The solution is simple: create an app for New York's licensed cabs.
 Offer the same information to drivers and riders and the same ease-of-use.
 But can Kallos' proposal really match Uber's brilliance?

 To find the closest personal injury attorney near me, see our link.

 Uber's genius move was to promote greater market transparency.